uvacw/inca/doc/Contributing Code Guide.md

 So you are going to join the team? *Great!*  Let's get some formalities out of the way so you can get to work!

+This guide assumes you are familiar with markdown, git and commandline.
+In addition, you should have a copy of INCA installed.
+If you are unsure about this things, please consult the [getting started guide](/gettingstarted.md)

 First, Let's be clear about code styles.
 In the past, changes have been made on a pretty ad-hoc basis.
 No Longer!